symfony/symfony-docs/book/forms.rst

   It's usually a good idea to place a call to this helper at the bottom of each form (in case you forgot to output a field or don't want to bother manually rendering hidden fields).
-This helper is also useful for taking advantage of the automatic :ref:`CSRF Protection<forms-csrf>`.
+This helper is also useful for taking advantage of the automatic :ref:`CSRF Protection<book-forms-csrf>`.

 The majority of the work is done by the ``form_row`` helper, which renders the label, errors and HTML form widget of each field inside a ``div`` tag by default.
-In the :ref:`form-theming` section, you'll learn how the ``form_row`` output can be customized on many different levels.
+In the :ref:`book-forms-theming` section, you'll learn how the ``form_row`` output can be customized on many different levels.

 .. tip::